 The new system is much more intuitive, and closing out of the App Store for iMessage is even easier, where you just swipe down instead of tapping on buttons.

 iOS 11 is about to make online transactions a whole lot more convenient by integrating Apple Pay with Messages.
 This new union will let you send and receive "Apple Pay Cash" to and from your contacts using a built-in iMessage app that works much like Square Cash and Venmo.
 The funds received are deposited onto a Cash card in your Wallet app, which can then be used anywhere Apple Pay is accepted.
-It can even be transferred over to your bank account.
+It can even be transferred over to a bank account.

 With significantly less memory usage, a more streamlined Messages will result in faster backup times and provide better overall performance.
-Unfortunately, this new setting is still buggy and so far unreliable at the time of testing.
-As iOS 11 gets further refined, we'll keep you updated on improvements as they become available.

 Taking URL sharing a step further, iOS 11 lets those of us with 3D Touch-equipped iPhones to share URLs by in messages, and it's super easy.
 Just 3D Touch on the link in the message, then slide your finger up the screen to show the menu, just like before, except this time you'll get an option to "Share" which brings up the share sheet.

 iOS 11 renamed the "Do Not Disturb" option for conversation threads to "Hide Alerts," and the toggle is still accessible by hitting the information icon in the top right.
 But that's too many steps for some of us, so Apple added a shortcut to the swipe menu on the Messages homepage which quickly disables notifications for both individual and group chats whenever they get out of control.
 Just swipe left on any message thread to access the new "Hide Alert" shortcut.